- Traditional owners: Badimaya people

 The Reserve is located 355km north-east of Perth in Western Australia’s mid-west.
 The nearest town is Perenjori about 60km to the west.

-Download our Charles Darwin Camping Guide (1mb) for details of the facilities, vehicle requirements and preparation you'll need to be self-sufficient.
+Download our Camping Guide above for details of the facilities, vehicle requirements and preparation you’ll need to be self-sufficient.
 Contact Katrina Blake on (03) 8610 9124 or email@example.com if you have any follow up questions.

 There are a number of self-guided driving tours around the property and we recommend a minimum stay of 2 days.